To determine whether you have a parasite infecting your digestive tract

 For more on parasites that cause GI infections, see the articles on Diarrhea, Food and Waterborne Illness, and Travelers' Diseases.

 The best way is to avoid food and water that are potentially contaminated.
-This is especially true if you travel to emerging nations, where ice in a drink or a dinner salad may expose you to parasites.
+This is especially true if you travel to resource-limited nations, where ice in a drink or a dinner salad may expose you to parasites.
 But the clearest mountain stream should also be suspect; it could be contaminated with Giardia.
 You cannot see most parasites; you won't be able to smell them or taste them in the water.
-If someone in your family has a parasitic infection, careful hand washing after going to the bathroom or handling soiled diapers can help prevent passing the parasite on to others.
+If someone in your family has a parasitic infection, careful hand washing after going to the bathroom or handling soiled diapers can help prevent passing the parasite to others.
 The infected person should avoid preparing food for others until that person's symptoms are gone.

 Yes, blood antibody tests may be ordered to determine whether or not someone has been exposed to a parasite in the past.
 A positive result may indicate a past or a chronic infection but is not used to detect a current infection.
 Sometimes a biopsy of the small intestines is taken and the small amount of tissue is examined for parasitic infestation.